Deep Reinforcement Trading with Predictable Returns: Deep Reinforcement Learning Methods

 \subsection{Approximate Reinforcement Learning}

 DRL algorithms tackle previously intractable problems by approximating eq. (\ref{Eq:Qfunc}) through a neural network that allows a continuous state space representation.

-Deep Q-Network (DQN) \citep{mnih2015human} is an extension of Q-learning and allows to learn a parametrized value function $Q^{*}(s, a) \approx Q(s, a ; \theta)$. $Q(s, a ; \theta)$ is a multi-layer neural network that for a given input state $s$ returns a vector of action values.
+Deep Q-Network (DQN) \citep{mnih2015human} is an extension of Q-learning and allows learning a parametrized value function $Q^{*}(s, a) \approx Q(s, a ; \theta)$. $Q(s, a ; \theta)$ is a multi-layer neural network that for a given input state $s$ returns a vector of action values.
 The standard update of eq. (\ref{Eq:Qlearning}) therefore becomes

 which resembles a standard gradient descent toward the target

 Even if tabular methods converge to the optimal function \citep{Watkins92q-learning}, they fail to generalize over previously unseen states.
 Instead, DRL has good generalization capabilities, but produces unstable behaviors during the training whenever function approximation is combined with an off-policy algorithm and learning by estimates \citep{BarSut2018}.
 The issue of training instability is partially solved by adding two ingredients: an experience replay buffer and a fixed target.
 An experience buffer is a finite set $\mathcal{D}=\{e_{1}, \ldots, e_{N}\}$ of fixed cardinality $N$, where at each time $t$ the agent's stream of experience $e_{t} = (S_{t}, A_{t}, R_{t+1}, S_{t+1})$ is stored replacing one of the old ones.
 The replay buffer is then used to perform a batch update of the network parameters.
 A fixed target is exactly as the online target except that its parameters $\theta^-$ are updated ($\theta^-_t=\theta_t$) and then kept fixed for $\tau$ iterations.
 Combining the two ingredients the gradient step of eq. (\ref{DQLupdate}) becomes